 moments of pure abandonment and creative wildness balanced with moments of

 immense focus and monk-like attentiveness.
-No matter what activity
+No matter what the activity,

-our children are engaged in an atmosphere always brimming with a palpable grace, magic,
+our children are fully engaged within an atmosphere brimming with a palpable grace, magic,

 and the unmistakable vibrancy of love.

 Our environment and technology are undergoing an exponential transformation.